 We have accumulated massive amount of data from multiple sources.
 We currently collect 462 types of data points covering 72 dimensions such as humidity, lighting and temperature, from our Cloud ECU and up to 32 sensors installed on each smart e-scooter.
-As of December 31, 2022, our NIU app had been connected with approximately 1,843,000 smart e-scooters, which had accumulated approximately 15 billion kilometers of riding distance of data.
+As of December 31, 2023, our NIU app had been connected with approximately 2,704,500 smart e-scooters, which had accumulated approximately 21.4 billion kilometers of riding distance of data.
 We also collect data from our NIU app, company's websites, e-commerce platforms, as well as through providing repair and maintenance services.
-In particular, we collect the following three types of data to improve our smart e-scooters' performance and customer experience: (i) riding behavior, including, among others, riding speed, average distance, acceleration, use of brakes to improve the battery management system and balance control of our e-scooters, (ii) operational and functional performance of various parts of the smart e-scooter to examine the status of the smart e-scooters and suggest maintenance or repair services, (iii) NIU app user behaviors to fine tune our app functions to improve their experience with our services.